Thoughts for Thursday: Are there Nazis in Valhalla?

 Now, based upon what I’ve gleaned from pursuing a liberal arts education (majoring in English history and minoring in linguistics), as well as the many books, articles, and all the academic discourse I’ve heard and read over the last ten years regarding Norse society, my first response was that there would be no Nazis in Valhalla.

 And I will admit that the case against there being Nazis in Valhalla was based upon my vague recall of meme-worthy factoids such as

 - the existence of the plain in Niflheim where Nidhogg eats the unrighteous (murderers, rapists, et al)

-- the much-shared factoid that Eric the Red was so violent in deed and in temperament that he was banned from both Scandinavia and Iceland, and therefore was inspired to seek settlement elsewhere (i.e the New World/America)
+- the much-shared factoid that Eric the Red was so violent in deed and in temperament that he – and by his extension, his family – was banned from both Scandinavia and Iceland, and therefore they were inspired to seek settlement elsewhere (i.e the New World/America)